 It can be an interesting feature that’s being passed on to newer models or a car’s mindset that has set the precedent for the rest of the lineup.
 These 10 cars all play or played a critical role in defining automakers and that set the bar for modern vehicles.

-Few other cars, dare we even say no other modern car, shares as much lineage with its original model than the Porsche 911.
+Few other cars — dare we even say no other modern car — share as much lineage with its original model as the Porsche 911.
 Originally introduced for the 1964 model year, the rear-engine, flat-six sports car sported a uniquely bulbous design.
 With the engine hanging off the back and a short wheelbase, the original 911 was a tricky sports car to master, requiring a vigilant driver to pilot.

 While today’s Porsche 911 is bigger, easier to drive, and much more capable, it still shares a lot of the same engineering elements and design cues as the original.
 The 911 remains the brand’s halo car and one of the few options in the lineup that won’t fully succumb to the pressure of modern trends.
 We couldn’t picture Porsche without the 911.

 Dig deep into the Jeep Wrangler’s history, and your research will take you back to the ‘40s when Willys-Overland put a bid on a U.S. military contract with an SUV that eventually became the MB.
 While everyone knows about the Willys MB, we think the vehicle that really defines Jeep as a brand that puts off-roading first for consumers is the 2003 Jeep Wrangler Rubicon.